 There are several ways that a member can earn credits.
 Each person gets a credit for taking the new member orientation course.
 If a member has no credits, he/she can still use the Woodshop once a month.
-To earn more credits, a member can sign up to monitor in the tool crib or on the shop floor as a manager for 4 hours.
-A member can also sign up to work for 2 hours for the cleaning crew on Saturday morning and earn a ½ credit.
+To earn more credits, a member can sign up to monitor on the web site as the shop floor as a manager for 4 hours.
+A member can also sign up to work for 2 hours for the cleaning crew on Wednesday afternoon and earn a ½ credit.
 To sign up for monitoring or cleaning, use the computer in the front hall of the Woodshop or go to our club’s website (www.scwwoodshop.com) and click on Monitor Signup.

 Another way to earn credits is to volunteer at the Village Store; then bring the slip signed by the Store staff and a board member can assign you a credit.